-So, considering you landed here, reading my page, you are obviously at least entertaining the idea of enlisting the help of a personal trainer.
+Considering you landed here, reading about us, you are obviously at least entertaining the idea of joining a gym.
 My biggest piece of advice is to do your research.
-There are a lot of trainers out there...good ones, great ones, bad ones, trainers who are in it just for the money, trainers who are passionate about what they do but not really qualified for the job.
+There are a lot of gyms/trainers out there...good ones, great ones, bad ones, trainers who are in it just for the money, trainers who are passionate about what they do but not really qualified for the job.
+Visit several gyms, make sure the environment feels comfortable, make sure you will actually GO and use the facility.
 Meet with several trainers, ask lots of questions (especially about credentials and their style), and make sure you feel confident in the person you choose to help you on your journey.

 What you'll get from me: